alexanderjeurissen/Grid/README.md

 `import Grid from 'react-grid-primitive';`

-Then use the grid to define the desired grid layout:
+Then use the grid to define the desired css grid layout:

 e.g. for a 200px height header, with a left sidebar that is 100px in width and a main content that takes up the remainder